-This new paradigm features an electron that is an object whose underlying nature is electro-(rest)mass-magnetic, containing a self-confined photon[2,4,7].
-This lies at the root of its electric charge, magnetic field, wave properties, and quantum spin.
-Each of these energy elements, including the mass-energy, flows dynamically into and through the other, being part of the same harmonic quantum system, and this is what gives rise to interactions such as spin-spin and spin-orbit couplings, for example.
+The new paradigm features an electron that is an object whose underlying nature is electro-(rest)mass-magnetic, containing a self-confined, phase-locked photon.[2,4,7] This topology lies at the root of its electric charge, magnetic field, wave properties, and quantum spin.
+Each of these energy elements, including the mass-energy, flows dynamically into and through the other, being part of the same harmonic quantum system.
+This is what gives rise to interactions such as spin-spin and spin-orbit couplings, for example.

 But spin has importance well beyond simply being a component of system energy.
-It is one of the primary elements behind the Exclusion Principle, and its non-negotiable conservation of angular momentum means that spin can accord a coherent stability even if it involves an increase in energy[12].
+It is one of the primary elements behind the Exclusion Principle, and its non-negotiable conservation of angular momentum means that spin can accord a coherent stability even if it involves an increase in energy.[12]
+(This is also the case for a solid gyroscope.)

-This new approach is aimed at, on the one hand, reducing the reliance upon approximation in wave-function modeling and to more completely model electrons, their interactions, and their consequent orbital structures, and on the other hand, to provide a new conceptual framework for the further development of new materials, devices, and systems.
+This new approach is aimed at, on the one hand, reducing the reliance upon approximations in wave-function modeling and to more completely model electrons, their interactions, and their consequent orbital structures, and on the other hand, to provide a new conceptual framework for the further development of new materials, devices, and systems.
 A full set of wave-functions describing these spaces is under development.

-Conventionally, electric and magnetic field have been thought of as arising from the 4-differential of a 4-vector potential.
-In the new theory, as well as in the six components of field, the four differential leads to 10 further components, including mass, spin, and charge, as will become clear once the mathematics is laid out more fully below (in $\S 2.1.5$ .).
-The differentials yield four groups of three dimensions and four groups of one dimension, for a total of sixteen dimensions of reality.
+Conventionally, electric and magnetic field have been thought of as arising from the 4-differential of a 4-vector3 potential.
+In the new theory, as well as in the six components of field, the four differential leads to 10 further components, including mass, spin, and charge, as will become clear once the mathematics is laid out more fully below (in $\S 2.1.5$.).
+The differentials yield four groups of three dimensions and four groups of one dimension, for a total of sixteen dimensions that relate to aspects of reality.
 Bookkeeping behavior in these sixteen dimensions is not only useful to our physical interpretation of the model, but critical to accurately modeling the behavior of electrons as (and in) dynamical systems.

 For short reference, the four groups within these sixteen dimensions are reprinted here.
-The four 3-dimensional elements are: space (x, y, z), electric potential $(E_x, E_y, E_z)$ , magnetic potential $(B{xy}, B{yz}, B{zx})$ , and spin $(S_x, S_y, S_z)$ .
-The four 1-dimensional elements are: ${}^4\Xi_P$ ('pivot'), $\Xi_O$ (time), $\Xi{I23}$ ('hedgehog'), $\Xi{OI23}$ ('quedgehog')[2,18].
+The four 3-dimensional elements are: space (x, y, z), electric potential (E_x, E_y, E_z) , magnetic potential (B{xy}, B{yz}, B{zx}) , and spin (S_x, S_y, S_z) .
+The four 1-dimensional elements are: ${}^4\Xi_P$ ('pivot'), Ξ_0 (time), Ξ{123} ('hedgehog'), Ξ{0123} ('quedgehog').[2,18]